-The CEO challenge is designed for those who are in the loop.
+The CEO challenge is perfect for those who are in "the loop."
 The loop is another term for living a paycheck-to-paycheck lifestyle.
 The loop can affect all income levels and is not just for the underemployed.
-Entering the loop seems harmless at first...of course, you are going to reward yourself with a new television, couch, or car to accommodate your new bonus!
-You soon realize the payments on the car are more expensive, rent is more expensive, furniture is more expensive, your overall taste is more expensive.
-Instead of saving your newfound income, you have spent it.
-You have gotten accustomed to your new lifestyle and cannot leave it.
-This is the loop's ultimate trap!
+In fact, living paycheck-to-paycheck is on the rise for high earners.
+Entering the loop seems harmless at first.
+You decide to reward yourself with a new television, couch, or car to accommodate your new bonus or pay increase.

 Living (Mortgage/Rent, Water, Gas, Gym)

 Bills (credit card, health, insurance)